tronikos/gassist_text/README.md

 # gassist_text

-A Python library for interacting with Google Assistant API via text
+A Python library for interacting with Google Assistant API via text.

 ## Credits